Arthri/Belp.Build.Packinf/README.md

 ### Autoasmver
 Enabled by default, can be disabled by setting `$(DisableAutoasmver)` to `true`.
 It will automatically set the assembly version of compiled assemblies to `Major.0.0.0`.
 Set `$(DisableAutoasmver)` to `true` to disable Autoasmver.

-### Autocopyright
+### AutoCopyright
 Enabled by default, can be disabled by setting `$(DisableAutoCopyright)` to `true`.
-Autocopyright makes it easier to define the copyright.
+AutoCopyright makes it easier to define the copyright.
 For example, the configuration below will result in the copyright notice `Copyright (C) 2023 Arthri.\nAll Rights Reserved`
 ```xml
   <ItemGroup>
     <CopyrightOwner Include="Arthri" Years="2023" />